ioBroker/ioBroker.admin/src-rx/src/components/JsonConfigComponent/SCHEMA.md

 - `text` - Text component
   - `maxLength` - max length of text in field
   - `readOnly` - read only field
+  - `trim` - default is true.
+Set this attribute to `false` if trim is not desired.

 - `number`
   - `min` - minimal value